Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Evaluation

-\textbf{Familiarity with Patterns and Strategies}: During the interviews, we asked participants whether they were familiar with the patterns and strategies used in the respective six decision models, ``\textit{Are you familiar with the patterns and strategies used in the six decision models?}''.
-The majority of participants reported a high level of familiarity with the architectural patterns and strategies across most of the decision models (see Figure~\ref{ResultsInterviewQuestions}).
-The Fault Tolerance and Communication Decision Models received the highest familiarity ratings, with 100.0\% and 93.8\% of participants, respectively, reporting familiarity with most or all patterns and strategies.
-The Algorithm Implementation Decision Model also scores highly, with 87.8\% of participants reporting their familiarity with most or all patterns and strategies.
-For the Decomposition and Data Processing Decision Model, 81.3\% of the participants were familiar with most or all patterns and strategies, while 18.7\% were familiar with only a few.
-Similarly, for the Integration and Optimization Decision Model, 75.0\% were familiar with most or all patterns and strategies, while 25.0\% were familiar with only a few patterns and strategies.
+\textbf{Familiarity with Patterns and Strategies}: During the interviews, we asked participants whether they were familiar with the patterns and strategies used in the six decision models, ``\textit{Are you familiar with the patterns and strategies used in the six decision models?}''.
+The majority reported a high level of familiarity with the architecture patterns and strategies (Figure \ref{ResultsInterviewQuestions}).
+Specifically, 80.0\% (24 participants) were familiar with most or all patterns in the Decomposition, Data Processing, and Fault Tolerance Decision models, 76.7\% (23 participants) in the Communication and Algorithm Implementation Decision models, and 73.3\% (22 participants) in the Integration and Optimization Decision model.
+These results indicate that participants were broadly familiar with all six decision models.
+A smaller proportion reported familiarity with only a few patterns and strategies, ranging from 16.7\% to 26.7\% across the models, while only one participant (3.3\%) reported no familiarity with the Fault Tolerance Decision model.
+To support participants with limited familiarity, we provided a detailed document describing the patterns and strategies, including examples and contextual explanations\footnote{\url{https://tinyurl.com/2fwcbkmh}}.
+These materials helped participants engage with the decision models and suggested that the decision models can serve not only as decision-support tools but also as learning resources for practitioners with varying levels of expertise.